sepen/cpk/README.md

 - Improved portability and reproducibility while maintaining full compatibility with the existing CRUX ecosystem.

 In short, `pkgutils` does the heavy lifting, while `cpk` provides the missing context and metadata.

-## How it works

-`cpk` extends the standard CRUX toolchain to provide a structured way of handling packages and their sources.
-It consists of three main parts:

-- **Binaries** – command-line tools to create, verify, and manage .cpk packages.
-- **Configuration** – integrates with existing CRUX tools like ports, prt-get, and pkgutils.
-- **Storage** – a dedicated directory `/var/lib/cpk/` where packages and their corresponding sources are stored.

 ## Basic Usage